turnbullerin/autoinject/README.md

 ## Changelog

+### v1.3.3
+- Member lists of objects are now cached to prevent multiple calls to ``inspect.getmembers()`` when the same class is created many times.
+This results in significant speed increases.

 ### v1.3.0
 - The new `@injector.test_case()` decorator is available for use with unit testing frameworks.
 It executes the decorated function with a different global and non-global context to ensure the independence of test functions.
 In addition, one